toninhoPinto/Trip/peru-and-bolivia.md

 ### Lima

+##### Stay

+Airbnb
+Av.
+Jorge Chávez 302.
+Miraflores.
+Apartment 406.
+Parking 83

+The reception counter is open.
+Show the ID and indicate that you are going to 406, ask for a pouch with the apartment key.
+Wifi
+Daniel/carioca1

 Wed Day 1 (9 April):----------------------------------------------------------
 6h-8h:
 Arrive at Airport, catch the QuickLlama Airport Shuttle to Miraflores and find the airbnb, and rest